MilkmanAbi/Picomimi/README.md

 Earlier versions of the project (Picomimi v0.2 through v3.1.2) were developed entirely without AI assistance, back when the project’s scope was smaller and turnaround times were less of a personal concern and time was a non issue.
 This project began as a hobbyist project, one to make myself something to learn and grow with, purely for entertainment and to statiate curiousity.

 The result is a system built on both human insight and computational precision: a fusion of deliberate design and intelligent automation that emphasizes robustness, maintainability, and conceptual integrity.

+## Miscellaneous

+Just to clarify — I know professional solutions like FreeRTOS and Zephyr already exist.
+This project is definitely more crude, barely worth anything, in comparison, but I made it for the sheer customizability and hackability it offers.
+For example, I’m currently working on Picomimi v12, which will run across four interconnected RP2040s in parallel for massive PIO capabilities and octa-core processing — purely for fun :)